Alfredo Ampuan

-Alfredo D. Ampuan (born June 2, 1954) is a Filipino lawyer and jurist who served as an Associate Justice of the Court of Appeals of the Philippines from July 8, 2019 until June 3, 2024.

-As his retirement was at The Manila hotel.
+Alfredo D. Ampuan (born June 2, 1954) is a Filipino lawyer and jurist from Samar who served as an Associate Justice of the Court of Appeals of the Philippines from July 8, 2019 until June 3, 2024.
+His retirement was at The Manila hotel.

 Education

 Ampuan obtained his Bachelor of Laws degree from the University of Nueva Caceres in 1992 and earned Master of Laws units from the University of Santo Tomas.
 He earlier graduated with a Bachelor of Science degree in Agricultural Engineering from the University of Eastern Philippines.

 Career

 Before joining the judiciary, Ampuan worked as a Public Attorney, Prosecutor in the Department of Justice in Manila and Naga City, and Special Prosecutor/Hearing Officer at the Bureau of Immigration and Deportation.

 He served as Presiding Judge of the Metropolitan Trial Court of Quezon City, Branch 33 (2005–2011), and later as Presiding Judge of the Regional Trial Court of Manila, Branch 40 (2011–2019).
 On July 8, 2019, he was appointed Associate Justice of the Court of Appeals by President Rodrigo Duterte.

 In addition to his judicial service, he was Academic Dean of Mariners Polytechnic Colleges from 1987 to 1992, and taught at the College of Law of the University of Eastern Philippines.
 Ampuan has also attended international seminars and trainings, including those conducted by the World Jurist Association in Los Angeles, California, on immigration, migration, and the rule of law.